gokatz/baby-chrome/README.md

 **NOTE:** If you edit any extension file, click on the 'Reload' link (cmd+R / cntrl+R) to get the changes.
 Need more Automation?
 Let's work together to get that done 😉

+# Contribution 👨‍👧‍👦
+Need more Automation?
+Let's work together to get that done 😉